microsoftgraph/microsoft-graph-docs/concepts/team-changenotification-channels.md

 ### Subscribe to changes in any channel of a particular team

-To get change notifications for any change in channel's property across any channel in tenant, subscribe to `teams/{id}/channels`.
+To get change notifications for any change in channel's property across any channel in a team, subscribe to `teams/{id}/channels`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions